arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 ## Global and Local variable

 * **Global** -> Declared outside the functions.
 Visible/accessible from anywhere or from any function.
 They are created in memory just at the start of the program and they are removed/deleted after the complete execution of the program.
 This is the lifetime of a global variable.
-Their lifetime is during the program running/execution.
+Their lifetime is during the program running/execution or throughtout the program.

 * **Local** -> Declared within a function.
 Visible/accessible from within the function itself only.
 When the function is called and the execution of the program is started then the local variables are created in memory and when the execution of the function is complete then the local variables are  removed/deleted from the memory.